 A Work Life (part 2)

-I’m certain that other folks have found that much of what they learned in college didn’t translate very well into the work environment, at least initially.
+I’m certain that other folks have found that much of what they learned in college didn’t translate well into the work environment, at least initially.
 My background in computer science was a lot more theory than application, which didn’t help when I first started working with the computers in the office.
 However, being curious and willing to stretch myself intellectually helped the transition.
 Later, as I got into working on reports, particularly those that talked about computer technology, the theory information I learned in school had a lot of applicability.
 Virtually everything I learned had use at some level, though sometimes I had to stretch to find it.

 A Work Life (part 4, the end)